b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 both the one-tailed and two-tailed tests we failed to reject the $H_{0}$.

 BTW, this shows how important it is to use a strict mathematical reasoning and to adhere to our own methodology.
-I don't know about you but when I had been a student I would have probably accepted the result 1-5 for Peter as an intuitive evidence that he is a better tennis player.
+I don't know about you but when I was a student I would have probably accepted the result 1-5 for Peter as an intuitive evidence that he is a better tennis player.